Effect-TS/effect/.changeset/gorgeous-llamas-invent.md

 add withActiveSpan function to attach Effect to current Span

-This function allows you to connect the Effect spans into a parent span that was created outside of Effect.ts, using the OpenTelemetry context propagation:
+This function allows you to connect the Effect spans into a parent span that was created outside of Effect, using the OpenTelemetry context propagation:

 ```ts
 Effect.gen(function*() {